binkley/modern-java-practices/README.md

 which, among other things, can automatically issue PRs to your repository when security issues are discovered.
 This project uses Dependabot for Gradle and Maven.

+*NB* &mdash; Dependabot is more reliable than either the Gradle or Maven plugins for dependencies.

 ### Tips